-Secondary analyses will compare self-reported twice-daily brushing frequency at 3 and 6 months, 1, 2 and 3 years using a repeated measures binary logistic multilevel model.
-The multilevel model will include adjustments for minimisation factors and any other potential confounders, including an indicator for twice-daily brushing at baseline, year group, time, and an interaction between time and treatment group as fixed effect covariates, and school and pupil as random effects.
+Other secondary analyses will compare self-reported twice-daily brushing frequency at 3 (pilot only) and 6 months, 1, 2 and 3 years using a repeated measures binary logistic multilevel model.
+The multilevel model will include adjustments for an indicator for twice-daily brushing at baseline, year group, time, and an interaction between time and treatment group as fixed effect covariates, and school and pupil as random effects.

 Continuous measures (Plaque Index Gingival Index of Löe), mean number of bleeding gingival sites per child, and CARIES-QC will be analysed using a covariance pattern model.
-The value of the outcome at each time point will be the dependent variable, and the baseline measure, minimisation factors and any other potential confounders, treatment group, time and an interaction between intervention and time will be included as fixed effects.
+The value of the outcome at each time point will be the dependent variable, and the baseline measure, year group, treatment group, time and an interaction between intervention and time will be included as fixed effects.
 Pupils and school will be included as random effects (to allow for clustering of data within each pupil and school).
 Different covariance patterns will be assessed for the repeated measurements within pupils.
-The number of carious surfaces of permanent teeth per child will be analysed using a mixed Poisson regression model including minimisation factors and any other potential confounders as fixed effects and school as a random effect.
+The number of carious surfaces of permanent teeth per child will be analysed using a mixed Poisson regression model including year group as a fixed effect and school as a random effect.
 If the variance of the data is larger than the mean, this may give an indication that the data are over-dispersed.
 In this case, a negative binomial model will be utilised and the p-value of likelihood ratio test for over dispersion parameter will be inspected to indicate the most appropriate model.
 If the data are zero-inflated, then a zero-inflated Poisson or negative binomial model will be used.